modernweb-dev/rocket/site/pages/10--docs/20--basics/50--layouts.rocket.md

 `;
 ```

-and that will work fine however now every page will have the same `title` in the head.
+and that will work fine, however, now every page will have the same `title` in the head.

 If we now have the following markdown file: